Gearing up to head out in battle? You’ll need these Battlefield 2042 tips if you want to master the game’s chaos and get the best of your enemies.

-If you’re planning to jump into Battlefield 2042 for the first time, then there are a few things you may want to know before you start.
-Like, who’s a good starter Specialist?
-Or which gun should you start with?
+If you’re planning to jump into Battlefield for the first time, there are a few things you absolutely need to bear in mind.
+Who’s a good starter Specialist, for example?
+And which gun should you grab first if you want to get started with your best boot forward?

 One of the big changes in Battlefield 2042 is that you don’t pick classes, you pick characters with special abilities.
 Inspired by hero shooters, you’re presented with a series of talking heads as you deploy, each with their own unique skills like grappling hooks, healing guns and more.